xsystems/xsystems-letsencrypt-dns-cloudflare/README.md

 What certificate and key files are created and where is described [in this section  of the Certbot documentation][letsencrypt-files].

 In addition a container of this image also creates a file called `/etc/letsencrypt/full/<DOMAIN>.pem` per domain, containing all certificates and the key.
-This is done to facilitate services, like HAProxy, that require the intermediate certificate; certificate; and key, to be in one file.
+This is done to facilitate services, like HAProxy, that require the intermediate certificates; certificate; and key, to be in one file.

 ## Build the Image